ShashwatChakraborty/ShashwatChakraborty.github.io/_pages/about.md

 ---

-Hello there!
-I'm Devashish, a third year undergraduate student at IIT Bombay doing a B.Tech in Engineering Physics with Honors in Physics.
-Altough I am interested in physics and mathematics in general, I am particularly interested in two broad fields; Quantum Computing and Cosmology.
+I'm Devashish, a third year undergraduate student at the Indian Institute of Technology, Bombay doing a B.Tech in Engineering Physics with Honors in Physics.
+I am fascinated by physics and mathematics in general but I am particularly interested in two broad fields: Quantum Computing and Cosmology.
+Apart from academics I enjoy playing Squash and sketching in my free time.

-I am interested in the design and implementation of Spin Qubits in solid state quantum systems.
-So far, my experience in Quantum Computing has been inclined towards instrumentation involved in measurement and data acquisition.
-I am also interested in Cosmology, especially Models of Inflation trying to explain how the early expansion of the universe led to the formation of structure as well as the homogeneity on large scales.

-# Research Interests
+If you want to have a look at my CV click [here](https://devashish-shah.github.io/files/CV_Devashish_Shah.pdf).
+You can find the list of courses I have taken [here](https://devashish-shah.github.io/academics/) and the list of my projects [here](https://devashish-shah.github.io/projects/)